CitizensFoundation/your-priorities-app/server_api/docs/models/audio.md

 # Notes

-- This model is tightly coupled with AWS S3 and Elastic Transcoder, but can also use a custom encoder if configured.
+- This model is tightly coupled with AWS S3 and the "Your Priorities" encoder.
 - All methods that interact with the database or external services are asynchronous and use callbacks or Promises.
 - Soft-deletion is implemented via the `deleted` flag and default scope.
 - The model is designed for use with Sequelize ORM.